Flight #888 left Boston at 11:07 on June sixth. Almost fifteen minutes went by before the first passenger’s brain turned to liquid.

 Neil knew the opening paragraph by heart, and not from actively trying to memorize it.
 He loved the passage, loved the entire book.
 He couldn’t say why, exactly, but he suspected that he loved it because it had always been there for him.
 Gulliver had been there when Neil’s own family deserted him.
 Gulliver had gotten him through the last few days of despondent misery; and before that, the fifteen years of hopeless solitude.

 After a while, Neil realized that two passengers had sat down next him: a young black woman and a middle-aged white man.
 He considered growling at them, telling them to find different seats, but a quick glance around the Premium Economy cabin told him that wouldn’t be possible: almost every seat was full.
-Neil remembered the discount tickets he had been offered, seemingly out of the blue, and connected the dots somewhere in the back of his mind.
-Quantum had never been the most respected travel company, and their higher-ups must have thought it was a good idea to nearly bankrupt themselves with special offers.
+Neil remembered the discount tickets he’d been offered, seemingly out of the blue, and connected the dots somewhere in the back of his mind: Quantum had never been the most respected travel company, and their higher-ups must have thought it was a good idea to nearly bankrupt themselves with special offers.

 For a second, Neil considered the self-destructive mindset of modern-day consumers, the attitude that led them to believe that if they were offered a special deal, they had to agree, or else.
 How many passengers aboard the crowded Boeing 777 were only there for the discount?
 Did any of them even want to be in Los Angeles?